9th8/up-to-date-real-world-haskell/3-defining-types-streamlining-functions.md

     };
     ```

-    And here\'s a Haskell equivalent.
+    And here's a Haskell equivalent.

     :::: captioned-content
     ::: caption